UMaine-NMD-211-Fall-2020/Lab8-GeneralInputSensors/README.md

 - Properly commented code, zipped, with naming scheme: Lab8_Sensor2_FirstName_LastName
 3. Document any difficulties you ran into.
 How did you fix them?
 Links/screenshots or brief written descriptions as appropriate.
 4. What would you need to do to use this input in your lantern design?
-### 3: All 3 sensors
+### 3: Combine 2 sensors
-Look at your documentation from last week's push buttons, as well as this week's sensors.
+Look at your documentation from last week's push buttons as well as this week's sensor.
-1. Draw a electrical diagram that shows how to connect all 3 sensors into one working circuit.
+1. Draw a electrical diagram that shows how to connect all 2 sensors into one working circuit.
 Explain what is happening.
 2. Set up the circuit.
 Take pictures.
 3. Write the code that combines all of these.
 Use LEDS/ RGB LEDS to differentiate between getting different types of inputs.
 Take video.
 4. Show this working in your lantern.
 Take video.